Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

   </tr>
 </table>

-For loading ProxQP with sparse backend they are two possibilities:
+For loading ProxQP with the sparse backend, they are two possibilities:
 * one can use as before the dimensions of the QP problem (i.e., n, n_eq and n_in)
 * or one can use the sparsity structure of the matrices defining the QP problem.
 More precisely, if H designs the quadratic cost of the model, A the equality constraint matrix, and C the inequality constraint matrix, one can pass in entry a boolean mask of these matrices (i.e., matrices with true value when one entry is non zero) for initializing the Qp object.